freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/accumulator-factory.english.md

 ## Description
 <section id='description'>
-<p>Create a function that takes a single (numeric) argument and returns another function that is an accumulator.
-The returned accumulator function in turn also takes a single numeric argument, and returns the sum of all the numeric values passed in so far to that accumulator (including the initial value passed when the accumulator was created).</p>
+Create a function that takes a single (numeric) argument and returns another function that is an accumulator.
+The returned accumulator function in turn also takes a single numeric argument, and returns the sum of all the numeric values passed in so far to that accumulator (including the initial value passed when the accumulator was created).
-<p>Rules:</p>
+<b>Rules:</b>
-<p>Do not use global variables.</p>
+Do not use global variables.
-<p>Hint:</p>
+<b>Hint:</b>
-<p>Closures save outer state.</p>
+Closures save outer state.
 </section>

 ## Instructions